 It is best practice for procurement officers to provide feedback on unregulated procurements.
 More information can be found in the Debriefing station.

-For higher value contracts (above OJEU), the procurement officer will issue a Standstill Notice to all tenderers as soon as possible after the contract award decision has been made.
+For higher value contracts (on or above threshold), the procurement officer will issue a Standstill Notice to all tenderers as soon as possible after the contract award decision has been made.

 Once the Standstill period has passed, the contract will be finalised.
 Where contract values are at or above £50k excluding VAT for goods and services the public body must publish a Contract Award Notice on Public Contracts Scotland within 30 days of contract award.